-Perhaps, because it’s a modulator (and sound similar to a flanger), it could be based on a short phase-shifting delay circuit?
+Perhaps, because it’s a modulator (and sounds similar to a flanger), it could be based on a short phase-shifting delay circuit?
 Again, this isn’t the case.

-Phasers actually utilize a series of all-pass filters (which pass all frequencies and aren’t really filters on the surface level) to produce their effect.
+To produce their effect, phasers actually utilize a series of all-pass filters (which pass all frequencies and aren’t really filters on the surface level).

 What Are Phaser Pedals & How Do They Work?

 Phaser pedals are stompbox-style units designed to receive guitar, bass or other instrument signals and produce the modulation-type phaser effect.

 How they do so is rather interesting.

 The MXR Phase 90 (link to check the price on Amazon) is one of the most popular phaser pedals ever to be produced and is ultra-simple with its single knob.

 The MXR Phase 90 is featured in My New Microphone’s Top 11 Best Phaser Pedals For Guitar & Bass.